When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Evaluation

 In this subsection, we evaluate DictAttack across synthesis ratios $k$ using multiple moderation models under two defense policies: \textbf{Defense 1} (grammar-only) and \textbf{Defense 2} (combined prompt- and grammar-guarding). \autoref{tab:mitigation_effectiveness} reports detection rates across configurations; lower detection rates indicate reduced guard effectiveness.

-First, the results demonstrate that even a unified audit fails to effectively mitigate DictAttack.
-While \texttt{llamaguard} can detect 28.6\% of attacks, Moderation APIs almost detect none, probably due to restricted model capabilities.
-More strikingly, the state-of-the-art \textsc{SelfDefend}~\cite{selfdefend2025security}—even with its best strategy—only achieves an \textbf{18.5\% detection rate} against DictAttack on AdvBench.
-This failure occurs because, while an LLM judge is theoretically capable of reasoning, modern structured output schemas are highly complex and difficult for even powerful LLMs to ``parse'' and audit semantically in a unified way.
-The spatial separation of the payload across planes creates a reasoning gap that current auditing-based defenses cannot reliably bridge.
+First, the results show that even unified auditing cannot stop DictAttack. \texttt{llamaguard} detects only 28.6\% of attacks, while Moderation APIs detect almost none, likely due to limited model capacity.
+Even the SOTA \textsc{SelfDefend}~\cite{selfdefend2025security}, using its best strategy, reaches only an \textbf{18.5\%} detection rate on AdvBench.
+This is because modern structured schemas are too complex for LLMs to parse and audit reliably across planes, creating a reasoning gap that current auditing-based defences cannot bridge.

 Second, increasing the synthesis factor $k$ markedly weakens the detection.
-Under \textbf{Defense 1}, \texttt{gpt-4o} attains $\approx18\%$ detection at $k=0$; however, when $k$ is raised to 10, detection drops to 5.3\%, as the malicious tokens are further diluted within the benign dictionary.
+Under \textbf{Defense 1}, \texttt{gpt-4o} attains $\approx18\%$ detection rate at $k=0$; however, when $k$ is raised to 10, detection drops to 5.3\%, as the malicious tokens are further diluted within the benign dictionary.
 This reveals that DictAttack exploits a fundamental blind spot: the lack of cross-plane coordination in LLM safety architectures.